Valgorithms/Verifier-server/README.md

 ## Overview

 Verifier-Server is a web server designed to handle BYOND user verification.
-It supports both filesystem and SQL (SQLite/MySQL) storage for verification data.

 ## Features